About us

 Three persons drinking coffee, smiling.

 How can we manage forests and land without threating biodiversity and ruining ecosystem services?
 These divergent goals require a broad understanding of ecological interactions in nature.
-Research, education and collaboration at the department of Ecology contribute to a wise use of natural resources in the future.
+Research, education and collaboration at the department of Ecology contribute to a sustainable, thriving and better world.

 The Department of Ecology is one of SLU’s biggest departments, with high-quality research, substantial scientific production, comprehensive collaboration with society and high marks on the undergraduate courses we are responsible for.